Bayesian Thomas Bayes

 Mistakes are ubiquitous in mathematics, once in a while that's fun.

-The wise man must sit on the hole in his theoretical canvas, to hypothesize some mechanisms for the issue.
+The wise man must sit on the hole in his theoretical canvas.

 There is no hole in the theory, knowing that it's just as wrong as all the other theorems.
 Connecting the dots is pointless.

 Shongololo idealism is a part of proof that art is useless but eveywhere.
 Life is simply not as simple as contemporary art says, what a pity.

 Shongololo idealism is a part of proof that art is useless but eveywhere.
 Minor errors that do not alter the conclusions drawn, but that are errors nonetheless.

 The screen of your computer can be proved having only one side, a picture is better as a question than an answer.

 Pictures are fragmented moments of memory, lacking any center of gravity, subjective truth.
 Shongololo says he implements process changes to ensure that any errors are not repeated, thus leading to improved accuracy over time.